 Medial epicondylitis is most often caused by an abnormal arrangement of collagen fibers.
 This condition is called tendinosis.
-During tendinosis the body doesn’t create inflammatory cells as it does during an acute injury.
+During tendinosis, the body doesn’t create inflammatory cells as it does during an acute injury.
 Instead, fibroblasts are created which help make up scar tissue to fill in the spaces between the collagen fibers.
 This increase in scar tissue can lead to increased pain and weakness in the tissues.
-Physical therapy is the most common non surgical treatment for medial epicondylitis.
+Physical and hand therapy is the most common nonsurgical treatment for medial epicondylitis.
 Your therapist will perform an evaluation where he/she will ask you several questions about your condition, pain level and other symptoms you may be experiencing.
-He/she will perform motion and strength testingon your entire upper extremity.
-Your physical therapist will also palpate your arm to determine which tendon(s) may be inflamed.
+He/she will perform motion and strength testing on your entire upper extremity.
+Your therapist will also palpate your arm to determine which tendon(s) may be inflamed.
 He/she will use special tests designed to differentially diagnose your condition from others that may have similar presentations, such as Cubital Tunnel Syndrome.

-6. Patient Education: used to help retrain patient on proper postural control during everyday activities including dressing, self-care, work and sports activities.
+6. Patient Education: used to help retrain patients on proper postural control during everyday activities including dressing, self-care, work, and sports activities.
 This can include helping return a patient to their specific sport, such as making adjustments to their golf swing or throwing technique.

-1. Maintain proper form during all repetitive movements both at work and home.
+1. Maintain proper form during all repetitive movements both at work and at home.